indiee27/optical-ultrasound-processing/README.md

 # optical-ultrasound-processing

-Code for MRes research project developing processing for optical ultrasound images and videos
+Code for developing processing for optical ultrasound images and videos